cardano-scaling/hydra/docs/monthly/2023-02-monthly.md

   must-have parts and can continue now on other features.
 Notable things from this month were:

-  **Pushing out contestation deadlines:** The original paper was defining that all participants need to be contesting within the contestation period (after close, before the deadline).
-In discussions with researchers last year, we identified a better semantics: The contestation deadline gets "pushed out" on each contest.
-This has the benefit that the period needs to only accomodate for the minimum time required to get a single contest transaction into the block chain.
-Before it was depending on the size of the Hydra Head - each participant can contest once.
+  **Pushing out contestation deadlines:** The original paper defined that all participants need to be contesting within the contestation period (after close, before the deadline).
+In discussions with researchers last year, we identified better semantics: the contestation deadline gets "pushed out" on each contest.
+This has the benefit that the period needs to only accommodate the minimum time required to get a single contest transaction into the blockchain.
+Before it was depending on the size of the Hydra head - each participant can contest once.

   **Align off-chain protocol logic:** While most concerns addressed were about the on-chain scripts of the Hydra protocol, this is about the layer two protocol logic.
-That is, which messages are exchanged between hydra nodes and how a node reacts to them.
-Here we realized that the implementation was slightly different than the formalism used in the paper and specification.
+That is, which messages are exchanged between Hydra nodes and how a node reacts to them.
+Here we realized that the implementation was slightly different from the formalism used in the paper and specification.
   This makes it non-obvious whether the behavior is exactly as specified or whether the specification can even be implemented into a working system.

-  To clarify on this, we put in some effort to align the implementation with the specification and the other way around.
+  To clarify this, we put in some effort to align the implementation with the specification and the other way around.
 This allowed us to reason through our behavior tests whether the protocol as specified is sound as well.
 Below you see an excerpt of the Haskell code against the LaTeX pseudocode formalism: